nova-video-player/aos-AVP/faq/faq.md

 ## Nova shuts down my Wi-Fi

-On some devices due to some manufacturer Wi-Fi driver instability (e.g. Fire 10 HD), Nova's UDP/TCP SMB discovery process may cause Wi-Fi to switch off.
+On some devices due to some manufacturer Wi-Fi driver instability (e.g. Fire 10 HD), Nova's UDP SMB discovery process may cause Wi-Fi to switch off.
-In order to avoid this issue, select "Limit SMB discovery to mDNS" in Nova settings.
+In order to avoid this issue, select "Disable SMB UDP discovery" in Nova settings.

 ## Pre-releases and Nova v5.xx to v6.xx migration